softprops/heroic/README.md

-    hero-equip        # Prepares project for Heroku deployment hero-procfile     # Writes Heroku Procfile to project base directory hero-scriptName   # Name of script-file
+    hero-equip        # Prepares project for Heroku deployment hero-procfile     # Writes Heroku Procfile to project base directory hero-script-name   # Name of script-file
-    hero-scriptFile   # Target process for Heroku web profile key hero-script       # Generates script-file
+    hero-script-file   # Target process for Heroku web profile key hero-script       # Generates script-file
-    hero-slugIgnored  # List of items to ignore when transfering application hero-slugIgnore   # Generates a Heroku .slugignore file in the base directory hero-main-class    # uses sbt's mainClass to task to resolve a main class hero-java-options # seq of java options to use in script
+    hero-slug-ggnored  # List of items to ignore when transfering application hero-slug-ignore   # Generates a Heroku .slugignore file in the base directory hero-main-class    # uses sbt's mainClass to task to resolve a main class hero-java-options # seq of java options to use in script